Mexico–United Arab Emirates relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on Air Services (2012); Agreement to Avoid Double Taxation and Prevent Tax Evasion in Income Tax Matters and its Protocol (2012); Memorandum of Understanding for the Establishment of Political Consultations on Issues of Mutual Interest (2012); Memorandum of Understanding on mutual visa Exemption for Holders of Diplomatic, Official and Private Passports (2012); Agreement on the Promotion and Protection of Investments (2016); Agreement on Tourism Cooperation (2016); Memorandum of Understanding of Cooperation in Clean Energy (2016); Memorandum of Understanding of Cooperation in the Energy Sector (2016); Memorandum of Understanding of Cultural Cooperation (2016); Memorandum of Understanding in Educational and Scientific Cooperation (2016); Memorandum of Understanding of Cooperation between Pemex and the Abu Dhabi National Oil Company (2016); Memorandum of Understanding between the Bank for Foreign Trade of Mexico (Bancomext) and the Dubai Economic Council (2016); Memorandum of Understanding for Cooperation and Comprehensive Partnership (2023); and a Memorandum of Understanding on Cooperation in Agricultural, Aquaculture and Fishery Products and Food Security (2023).

 Transportation

-Emirates airlines provides flights between Dubai and Mexico City with a stopover in Barcelona.
+The airline Emirates provides flights between Dubai and Mexico City with a stopover in Barcelona.